LBTT Tax Relief Guidance for Developers Complying with Planning Obligations in Scotland

 How to analyse it

-A sensible way to analyse a case is to work through these questions in order.
+A sensible way to approach this relief is to work through the following questions.

 Example